bannedbook/ClashX/README.md

 The default configuration directory is `$HOME/.config/clash`

-The default name of the configuration file is `config.yml`.
+The default name of the configuration file is `config.ymal`.
 You can use your custom config name and switch config in menu `Config` section.

 To Change the ports of ClashX, you need to modify the `config.ymal` file.
 The `General` section settings in your custom config file would be ignored.